 Schirmer tear test (STT) : This test can confirm diagnosis.
 A commercial filter strip is placed under the lower eyelid for 60 seconds.
 The moisture from the eye will slowly descend down the strip and the level of moisture measured in mm.

 In addition, your veterinarian may want to check the eyes for corneal ulcers by placing fluorescein stain into the eyes to check for signs of corneal erosion.

 Culture of a sample of tears to determine if your cat has a bacterial infection.

 How is dry eye treated?

 The goal of treatment is to increase tear production and replace tears as well as addressing the underlying condition where necessary.
-In some cases, once the underlying problem has been addressed the tear production will return to normal.
-In many cases, eye drops may be necessary for the rest of your cat’s life.

 Before applying any of the medications listed below, removal of eye charge with cotton wool dampened with warm water will be necessary.
 Discard immediately and always wash your hands before and after handling a cat with eye problems.

 Cyclosporine is an immune modulating medication which can suppress immune system inflammation of the tear glands.
 Administer twice a day.
 Long-term use is safe, and there are no residual side effects, however stinging in the eye may occur.
 It can take several weeks for the effects of cyclosporine to take effect.